ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 To create a connection between the two chains, you can use the ignite relayer connect command.
-This command will establish a connection between the source and target chains, allowing you to transfer data and assets between them
+This command will establish a connection between the source and target chains, allowing you to transfer data and assets between them.

 ```
 ignite relayer connect